-- 1 valuations.
+- 1 Finally, the auction design meets the goals of simplicity and efficiency.
+Bidders no longer have to be - 2 overly concerned with the strategies of other bidders.
+They can simply bid based on their own - 3 valuations.
 As a result, the outcome discovery process is more reliable.
-All bidders have the option to - 2 continue as high as they want and no more.
-And all bidders have the benefit of the knowing the - 3 demand at the end of each round for each asset.
-The design further enhances efficiency by providing - 4 bidders with ample opportunity to construct their preferred groupings of plants-subject to any budget - 5 constraints they might face.
+All bidders have the option to - 4 continue as high as they want and no more.
+And all bidders have the benefit of the knowing the - 5 demand at the end of each round for each asset.
+The design further enhances efficiency by providing - 6 bidders with ample opportunity to construct their preferred groupings of plants-subject to any budget - 7 constraints they might face.